Updating and Optimizing XaaS Product Roadmaps

 Product Management’s Impact on the LAER Customer Engagement Model

 The first step to updating a product roadmap to suit an XaaS product is understanding the customer engagement model associated with XaaS.
 The LAER (Land, Adopt, Expand, Renew) engagement model is the de facto industry standard introduced by TSIA many years ago.
-(If you’re unfamiliar with this model, you can read more about it in the LAER Explained blog post.)
 A recent blog explaining the phases of LAER Maturity laid out key markers to distinguish what phase a company may be in: LAER Experiment businesses are in the early stages of figuring out the most essential elements that leverage operational scale.
 Meanwhile, LAER Efficient businesses have optimized their engagement and supporting operations to consistently deliver customer outcomes at scale, realizing high revenue growth and operating profit.

 Graph outlining stages of LAER maturity and attributes for each target.